bruno222/twilio-flex-delete-workers-after-x-days/README.md

 5. now delete these workers doing `npm run delete`
 6. you will notice no workers were deleted, this is because:
    - you just created the workers and this script is only deleting workers older than 30 days.
 Open `delete-workers.ts` and change `DELETE_OLDER_THAN_X_DAYS` to `0`.
-   - once you are fine with this script and trust it will work in production, you can remove the block `if (!friendlyName.includes('test'))`...
+   - once you are fine with this script and are confident to put it in production, you can remove the block `if (!friendlyName.includes('test'))`...
 I added this safety to make sure you won't delete real workers by mistake while working with this script.